University of Technology Sydney

 Intent:

 Students will begin to develop their architectural proposition in response to the studio brief of student housing.
 Learning from the analysis and research in Assessment 1, spatial, programmatic and contextual strategies will be translated into propositions within the given site.
-Students are to develop appropriate adaptive-reuse responses as well as nuanced planning approaches to housing.
+Students are first tasked to undertake a comprehensive site analysis by exploring the site’s layered history and understand its geographical, ecological, and cultural dimensions, specifically developing a nuanced understanding of what it means to be designing and working on Country.
+This analysis will guide decisions on project placement, spatial organisation, and orientation on the site, among other design decisions.
+Alongside the site analysis, students will develop appropriate adaptive-reuse responses as well as nuanced planning approaches to housing.
 These spatial responses, to program and site, will be presented through an interim review predominantly through the means of an architectural drawing set.
-A strong positioning statement in relation to the studio brief will be developed in parallel to the design.
+A strong positioning statement in relation to the studio brief, informed by the tutorial lens, will be developed in parallel to the design.
 The interim review, therefore, becomes an important working milestone for students to test the most ambitious ideas and designs exploring contemporary student housing.
-Alongside the student housing deisgn projects, each tutorial will work collaboratively on a common studio deliverable that will contribute to the final review.
+Alongside the student housing design projects, each tutorial will begin working collaboratively on common studio deliverables that will contribute to the final review.

 Objective(s):